 The federal census of 1900 shows the family living near Kingwood, with their near neighbors including Wesley's sister Salome Liston and her family, and step-cousin Lawrence A. Hall and his brood.
 In 1900, 24-year-old George W. Sanner lived under their roof as a hired laborer on their farm.

-When his longtime friend and cousin Jacob Phillippi died in 1914, Wesley and another cousin, Ephraim Schrock, stepped forward to help the widow obtain her husband's Civil War pension payments.
+When his longtime friend and cousin Jacob Phillippi died in 1914, Wesley and his brother-in-law Ephraim Schrock stepped forward to help the widow obtain her husband's Civil War pension payments.

 Daughter Lillian "Lilly" Younkin (1885-1967) was born on July 5, 1885, near Kingwood.
 She married a cousin, John Brougher (1885-1942) on March 18, 1906, with Rev. S. Fulmer officiating.
 John was the son of Samuel and Barbara "Ellen" (Dull) Brougher, grandson of Frederick and Margaret "Peggy" (Faidley) Dull and great-grandson of George and Christina (Younkin) Dull Sr. Their children were Roy Wesley Brougher, Charles Edward Brougher, Hazel Ferne Kreger, Mabel "Florence" Gardner, Thelma Theda Sanner and Mary Ellen Ohler.
 Sadly, son Charles died in infancy.
 The Broughers were longtime members of the Kingwood Church of God.
 Sadly, John died on July 1, 1942, at age 57.
 At his death, John was survived by a sister, Mrs. J.D.
 Liphart, and by two half-brothers, Fred Ream and Jesse Ream.
 Lilly remained in the Kingwood area for the remainder of her years.
 She died at age 81, on Feb.
 6, 1967, in the home of her married daughter Florence in Markleton.
 She was buried in Kingwood IOOF Cemetery.

-Son Jacob "Ross" (or "Shorty") Younkin (1888-1960) was born in 1888.
-He wed Myrtle Goller (1890-1974), daughter of Ed and Etta (Leslie Collins- Snyder) Goller.
+Son Jacob "Ross" (or "Shorty") Younkin (1888-1960) was born on Dec.
+18, 1888 near Kingwood.
+He wed Myrtle Goller (Nov.
+14, 1890-1974), daughter of Ed and Etta (Leslie Collins-Snyder) Goller.
 Ross was a longtime farmer and lumberman near Kingwood, with Markleton R.F.D. as their post office address.
 Their children were Evelyn Vera Fisher, James Matthew Younkin and Glenn Ray Younkin.
-They were members of the Kingwood Church of God, and Myrtle was a charter member of the Rebekah Lodge of the Odd Fellows in Kingwood.
-Myrtle is mentioned in a memoir written her longtime pastor, entitled F.O.
+They were lifelong members of the Kingwood Church of God, with Ross serving for 18 years as treasurer of the congregation's Sunday School class.
+Ross belonged to the Odd Fellows lodge in Kingwood, while Myrtle was a charter member of the affiliated Rebekah Lodge.
+She is mentioned in a memoir written her longtime pastor, entitled F.O.
 Eakin's Reveries, penned in 1968 and published in 2014.
 Ross was stricken with lung cancer which spread to his bones.
 He passed away on Sept.
-16, 1960, at age 72, in Kingwood.
-Myrtle died at the home of their daughter Evelyn Fisher in Beaver Falls, Beaver County, PA at age 83 on June 15, 1974.
+16, 1960, at age 72, in his Kingwood residence.
+Rev. Earl F. Show preached the funeral sermon, with an obituary printed in the Meyersdale Republican.
+Myrtle lived for another 14 years as a widow.
+She died at the home of their daughter Evelyn Fisher in Beaver Falls, Beaver County, PA at age 83 on June 15, 1974.
 Her remains were brought back to Somerset County for a funeral led by Rev. Earl Show and Rev. Paul Tobias.
 Burial was in Somerset County Memorial Park.

 ~ Daughter Etta M. "Ettie" (Younkin) Gerhard ~